 Smoking cigarettes more than doubles a woman’s risk of getting vaginal cancer.

 Drinking alcohol might affect the risk of vaginal cancer.
 A study of alcoholic women found more cases of vaginal cancer than expected.
 But this study was flawed because it didn’t look at other factors that can alter risk, such as smoking and HPV infection.
 A more recent study that did take these other risk factors into account found a decreased risk of vaginal cancer in women who do not drink alcohol at all.

 In some women, stretched pelvic ligaments may let the uterus sag into the vagina or even extend outside the vagina.
-This condition is called uterine prolapse and can be treated by surgery or by wearing a pessary, a device to keep the uterus in place.
+This is called uterine prolapse.
+It can be treated with surgery or by wearing a pessary, a device to keep the uterus in place.
 Some studies suggest that long-term (chronic) irritation of the vagina in women using a pessary may slightly increase the risk of squamous cell vaginal cancer.
-But this association is extremely rare, and no studies have conclusively proven that pessaries actually cause vaginal cancer.
+But this is very rare, and no studies have clearly proven that pessaries cause vaginal cancer.

 The American Cancer Society medical and editorial content team